fafadiatech/newscout_web/docs/dev/contributing.rst

 Implement DELETE request
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A good way to implement DELETE request would be, `APIView <https://www.django-rest-framework.org/tutorial/3-class-based-views/>`_ provided by django rest framework.
+DELETE request can be implemented by using `APIView <https://www.django-rest-framework.org/tutorial/3-class-based-views/>`_ provided by django rest framework.

 .. code-block:: python